All posts

 error prevention tooltips

-Help tooltips provide users with additional information or resources to assist them in using the app more effectively.
+Help tooltips provide users with additional information or resources to help them use the app more effectively.
 They often offer tips, suggestions, or links to support resources.

-For example, here Loom is helping its users discover various use cases of using Loom.
-It has placed its ‘Loom Community’ and a tooltip that explains what it is and how it helps users make the most of the same.
-They can click the link and proceed to explore more.
+For example, here, Loom is helping its users discover various uses for the Tool.
+It has placed its ‘Loom Community’ and a tooltip that explains what it is and how it helps users make the most of it.
+Users can click the link and proceed to explore more.

 loom's help tooltips

-Tooltips can be used to encourage social sharing and user engagement by prompting users to share their experiences or achievements within the app.
+Tooltips can encourage social sharing and user engagement by prompting users to share their experiences or achievements within the app.
 You can further provide incentives or rewards for sharing.
 Further placing tooltips push for a sense of community and drive user-generated content.

 For example, here Pinterest is using a tooltip to guide users to its social sharing features.
 It has placed a CTA with a casual one-liner copy, thus not being too pushy in its tooltip.
 It has also provided a ‘Not Now’ option for users to exit the tooltip.
 Here, Pinterest has managed to trigger social sharing without distracting or frustrating users.